 Rice is a staple in our home.
-We eat it with roast chicken dinners, we serve it under a mound of vegetables, and we squish it into rice balls and bread and bake it for a cheesy treat.
-I usually make extra, and then I use leftover rice to make fried rice or a cheesy rice for an easy lunch for the lunchbox.
-In this case it’s mixed with soup-like beginnings that turn into a thick rice dish, complete with hot sauce and succulent bites of shrimp and sausage.
+We eat it with roast chicken dinners, serve it under a mound of vegetables, squish it into rice balls and bread, and bake it for a cheesy treat.
+I usually make extra, and then I use leftover rice to make fried rice or cheesy rice for an easy lunch for the lunchbox.
+In this case, it’s mixed with soup-like beginnings that turn into a thick rice dish, complete with hot sauce and succulent bites of shrimp and sausage.

 - 2 tablespoons olive oil

 - 1 large onion, diced

 - 1 large bell pepper, diced